 Should I sell and rent or get a reverse mortgage?

-Mortgage Tips 5 Jul
+Mortgage Tips Tim Hill, MBA 5 Jul

 What to consider before selling your home or getting a reverse mortgage.
 The math reveals the real costs for retirees.